Trombone Concerto (Shilkret): Recent history

 Second, Free's 1999 article attracted the attention of the prominent trombonist Jim Pugh, who had long been aware of the concerto and had wanted to obtain the music in order to perform it, but, as he had said in a WNYC radio interview, Bryan Free "had more tenacity and perseverance."
 Pugh contacted Free and from Free and the Shilkret family was also given access to the written music.
 Pugh immediately started looking for venues to perform and or record the concerto and provided material assistance in proofreading the transcribed scores.
 His first success came when he convinced Skitch Henderson to direct the 21st century “re-premier” of the concerto, with his New York Pops Orchestra, featuring Pugh as soloist, at Carnegie Hall.
 The performance was on January 17, 2003.
 Pugh followed this with the world premier of the second and third movements of the band arrangement in July 2003, the first 21st century performance of the chamber orchestra arrangement in March 2004, the first 21st century recording of the concerto, with the Colorado Symphony Orchestra directed by Jeff Tyzik, in July 2004 (a recording by Swedish trombone virtuoso Christian Lindberg was to follow four weeks later), and the world premier of the complete band arrangement in October 2004.

 Pugh has continued to perform the concerto.

+In February 2026, the Concerto was published and made available to the general public by brass music publisher, Cherry Classics Music.
+This piano reduction of the orchestral version was created by the composer and edited for playability with some minor simplification by Anthony Patterson and Jim Pugh.